jan-bogaerts/mark/src/markdownCode.md

       continue # if we cant parse to json, save as text so we still have the value.
   transformer.cache.overwriteResult(editorKey, newValue)
   ```
+- subscribe to the theme-service for changes `themeService.subscribe(this.handleThemeChanged)` when the component is loaded and unsubscribe upon unloading `themeService.unsubscribe(this.handleThemeChanged)`
+  - return if no this.editorRef.current
+  - update the options of the editor, call `this.editorRef.current.updateOptions(newOptions)`
 - monitor the following events on the monaco editor:
   - editorDidMount: store a reference to the editor for further use and register the other event handlers (bound) with the mounted editor:
     - onDidFocusEditorWidget: